lacrivella/typescript-practice/README.md

 In the command line we can run *node index.js* and we see our first todo.

 We can combine these steps by running *ts-node index.ts*.

+## Writing out Typescript
+**Interfaces** in typescript are used to define the structure of an object.